-Ever since we finished our kitchen renovation (2 years ago this summer) I’ve gotten lots of questions about our butcher block island counter top.
-I’ve answered all the emails and many of the comments — but I’ve put off doing a blog post on the topic as I wanted to make sure I actually knew what I was talking about
+Ever since we finished our kitchen renovation (summer of 2012) I’ve gotten lots of questions about our butcher block island counter top.
+I’ve answered all the emails and many of the comments — but I’ve put off doing a blog post on the topic as I wanted to make sure I actually knew what I was talking about 🙂

 So after almost 2 years of caring for our butcher block counter (and after a couple conversations with the company we purchased it from) I feel like I’m able to answer some of those questions.

 Below are my answers to some of the questions I’ve gotten over and over again.

 Where did we purchase our butcher block?

 We looked around for a long time and ended up going with a local company, Tontin Lumber.
 They get most of the wood for their counters from West Michigan trees — so that was cool for us.
 They are also only about 20 minutes from our house so I could go to their shop and actually meet them, see their work, etc.